Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 If the client accepts, congratulations!

 Honor your proposal’s details (timelines and key dates, such as onboarding start dates).
-Let your new customer know your next step and tell them exactly what you need from them to move forward.
+Let your new customer know your next step and what you need from them to move forward.

 The prospect rejects your proposal